-This survey course covers communication theory and mass media communication.
-The course focuses on how and why the media operate as they do as well as how media performance might be improved.
+This communications survey course covers mass media, culture, and society.
+The course focuses on how and why the US media operate as they do, as well as on how media performance might be improved.

 COM 128 Language of Film and Television (3 credits)